ThomasGrelier/Udacity-SDC-P5-VehicleDetection/writeup.md

 ![param](./images/classifier_params.png)

-The configurations with the best accuracies were not necessary the ones which performed the best on car detection.
+It turned out that the configurations with the best accuracies were not necessary the ones which performed the best on car detection.
 Indeed some brought a lot of false positives.

 Finally I chose the following combination of features:
 * spatial bins: *size*=(16,16)
-* histogram of colors: *bin_size*=16
 * HOG: *orientations* =8, *pixels_per_cell*=8, *cells_per_block*=1
-* color space:
+* color space: HLS

 As for the SVN parameter selection, the Grid Search systematically ended up with a linear kernel with C=0.001 as the best choice.